lecluyse2000/lecluyse2000/README.md

 [`Chess`](https://www.chess.com/member/cadenlecluyse)

 Just a guy from the KC area interested in performant code.
-I have experience with Linux, git, and vim.

 Currently studying CS at the [`University of Kansas`](https://ku.edu/)